coloursofnoise/Resources/How-do-I-play-Celeste-with-others-over-the-internet?-(GhostNet).md

 c.
 Not mess with anything else on the server.
 Ghostnet isn't the only thing that runs on there.
 d.
 A good track record, especially with me.

-If you are all of these things, slide into my DMs and we can discuss this.
+If you are all of these things, slide into my DMs and we can discuss this.~~ This section no longer applies, as the Ghostnet server is now being hosted on dahlukeh's computer.